1. Introduction¶

 actor_functions = (

-"; ".join(function.name for function in actor.functions)
+"; ".join(function.name for function in actor.allocated_functions)

 or "no functions assigned"